tarasowski/backend/dynamodb/000_database_introduction.md

 * Provide security
 * Perform data backup and recovery

-* Referntial Integrity Constraints
+* Referential Integrity Constraints
     + A DBMS can enforce many constraints (Einschränkungen)..
-    + **Referntiel integrity constraints** ensure that the values of a column in one table are valid based on the values in another table
+    + **Referntial integrity constraints** ensure that the values of a column in one table are valid based on the values in another table (Referential integrity is a property of data stating references within it are valid.
+In the context of relational databases, it requires every value of one attribute (column) of a relation (table) to exist as a value of another attribute (column) in a different (or the same) relation (table).)
         - For example, if a 5 was entered as a CustomerID in the PROJECTS table, a Customer having a CustomerID value of 5 MUST exist in the CUSTOMER TABLE.
 If the CustomeriD 5 doesn't exist it won't allows u to enter it as CustomerId in the PROJECTS table.
 This is how we maintain DATA INTEGRITY.

 ## Types of Database Systems